 Philip Perotto, Funeral Director

-Founders, George & Frances Bartolomeo and Peter W. Giullari were my uncle, aunt and cousin.
-As a result, my interest in funeral service began at a very young age.
-After serving my country in the United States Air Force, I attended and graduated from the Simmons School of Mortuary Science.
+Founders, George & Frances Bartolomeo and Peter W. Giullari were Phil's uncle, aunt and cousin.
+Being immersed in funeral care, his interest in began at a very young age.
+After serving his country in the United States Air Force, he attended and graduated from the Simmons School of Mortuary Science.

-My wife Dorothy (Entress) Perotto & I are residents of the City of Rochester and are proud parents of three children, Michael, David, and Roseann.
-We are parishioners at Our Mother of Sorrows Church where my wife and I serve as Eucharistic Ministers.
+He and his wife Dorothy (Entress) are residents of the City of Rochester.
+They are proud parents of three children, Michael, David, and Roseann.
+They are parishioners of Our Mother of Sorrows Church where he and Dorothy serve as Eucharistic Ministers.

-I have served as President of Rochester Genesee Valley Funeral Directors Association; Regional Governor New York State Funeral Directors Association (NYSFDA)- Group I; Secretary/Treasurer of NYSFDA; Vice President of NYSFDA; President of the New York State Funeral Directors Association, and the Greece Chamber of Commerce Welcoming Committee.
-In 2004, I was awarded with the Greece Chamber of Commerce “Business Person of the Year” Award.
+Phil served as President of Rochester Genesee Valley Funeral Directors Association; Regional Governor New York State Funeral Directors Association (NYSFDA)- Group I; Secretary/Treasurer of NYSFDA; Vice President of NYSFDA; President of the New York State Funeral Directors Association, and the Greece Chamber of Commerce Welcoming Committee.
+In 2004, he was awarded with the GCOC “Business Person of the Year” Award.

-Throughout my career it has always been my goal to create an atmosphere at our funeral home of compassion, understanding and excellence in service.
-I am our strongest critic, always encouraging my sons and staff to continually improve to make every experience fulfilling for each family that passes through our doors.
+Throughout his career it has always been his mission to create an atmosphere at the funeral home of compassion, understanding and excellence in service.
+Phil is their strongest critic, always encouraging Michael & David, and the whole staff to continually improve to make every experience fulfilling for each family that passes through our doors.

 Michael Perotto, President

 Aside from keeping lacrosse stats on the sidelines, Mike is true outdoorsman who loves to hunt, hike, fish, enjoy beautiful sunsets/sunrises, or just sit around a campfire with friends.
-If he can get some time, you may also see him cooking and perfecting timing and flavors in in his food smoker.
+When he gets some spare time, he likes cooking and perfecting timing and flavors in in his food smoker.